freedomofpress/securedrop/docs/develop.md

     * Document Interface: localhost:8083
     * The interfaces and ssh are also available over tor and direct access.
     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
 * **app**: This is a production installation with all of the hardening applied.
     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
-    * Putting the apparmor profiles in complain mode (default) or enforce mode can be done witht he ansible tags apparmor-complain or apparmor-enforce.
+    * Putting the apparmor profiles in complain mode (default) or enforce mode can be done with the ansible tags apparmor-complain or apparmor-enforce.

 ## Development

 ```